hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 ### Markers, circles and polygons
 Add custom markers, circles and polygons to your map. (for example your home address).
 At least, choose coordinates which are on your map.

-1. Add the following to your map:
+:white_check_mark: Add the following to your map:

 ``` js
 var marker = L.marker([51.5, -0.09]).addTo(map);
 ```
-**JS** *`var` stands for variable.
+> **JS** *`var` stands for variable.
 Variables store data so that they can be used later on in the program.
-Here the keyword `var` creates a new variable named `marker`.
+> Here the keyword `var` creates a new variable named `marker`.
 The value stored is a Leaflet marker which is immediatly added to our map.*

-2. Add another 4 markers. (friends, places you lived or visited?).
+:white_check_mark: Add another 4 markers. (friends, places you lived or visited?).
 Note: do give the ‘var’ another name every time.
 Example:

 ``` js
 var monique = L.marker([52.070, 4.300]).addTo(map);
 ```

-3. Provide the markers with a pop-up.
+:white_check_mark: Provide the markers with a pop-up.
 For monique we add the following pop-up:

 ``` js
 var popup = "Write your pop up text here";
 monique.bindPopup(popup);
 ```

-**JS** *Did you notice a `;` at the end of every statement?
+> **JS** *Did you notice a `;` at the end of every statement?
 The semicolon tells the computer that the statement has ended.*

-4. How to place a circle on the map, use your own coordinates:
+:white_check_mark: Now place a circle on the map, use your own coordinates:

 ``` js
 var circle = L.circle([51.508, -0.11], 500, {